PEOPLE OF COLOR series

-Originally from Los Angeles, RAD is an artist and educator based in West Harlem, New York.
+Originally from Los Angeles, RAD is an artist and educator based in Harlem, New York.
 He’s been teaching art to children since he graduated with a major in Fine Arts and a minor in Art Education from The School of Visual Arts in Manhattan.

 RAD creates paintings, collages, murals, printmaking, digital and mixed-media pieces which aims to stay true to the spirit and vitality of one’s youth.
 It’s an ethos that is exemplified in his character Forever Young, a walking LEGO minifigure wearing a blue suit and briefcase enjoying a dripping pink popsicle.